 - Step 16: Twist one end of the cotton in your fingers.
 This will create a thin “sharper” end you can thread through the coil more easily.
 Poke your cotton through the middle of your coil and pull the end from the opposite side.
 Pull the wick through as much as you can, being wary of forcing it too much and misshaping your coil in the process: if you encounter resistance, pull it back out, make your wick a bit thinner and try again.

 - Step 17: Snip off any excess cotton.
 There’s no hard and fast rule, but you’ll probably have too much cotton when you first pull it through, so snip off the ends (using the edges of your atomizer as a guide is a useful tip).
 You can now move both ends of the wick onto the base of the atomizer, ready to soak up juice.

-- Step 18: Drip some e-liquid onto your wick (making sure it’s thoroughly soaked) and get ready to vape.
-You can test-fire when you’ve soaked the wick with liquid to watch your new coil produce its first vapor – not necessary, but a proud moment you should savor.
+- Step 18: Drip some vape juice onto your wick (making sure it’s thoroughly soaked) and get ready to vape.
+You can test-fire when you’ve soaked the wick with best tobacco e-liquid to watch your new coil produce its first vapor – not necessary, but a proud moment you should savor.

 - Step 19: Replace the top cap and vape away!

 This is just a basic guide to getting your first coil built: there is a lot more to explore, from dual coils to vertical coils, Clapton coils and much more.
 The good news is that what you’ve just done represents the core skill that you can continue to develop as you get used to rebuilding.
 Even if you struggled this time, don’t worry about it!
 We’ve all been there, and the more you practice, the easier it gets.

 - Why Black Note Is The Perfect Gift To Send This Holiday Season - Dec 9, 2016